CoderDojo-Content/Intermediate-App-Inventor/en/procedures.md

      ![](/assets/numberOfGames.png)

 7. The last step is choosing a screen to open!
-Remember what the name of the screen for the first two minigames were?
+Remember what the name of the screens for the first two minigames were?
 Minigame1 and Minigame2.
 This allows you to easily choose a random screen.
 Randomness will make your app feel different everytime.

 8. To choose a random minigame you need 4 blocks: `join` block from **Text** \(puts two texts together\), `random integer from [1] to [100]` block from **Math**, `get[]`from **Variables**, and a **Text** block that has "Minigame" in it.
 Put them together so they look like this: